 Why You Can’t Recycle Pill Bottles Yourself

 To reduce the effect of plastic waste, it is important to recycle as much as possible.
-Instead of throwing pill bottles in the trash and filling landfills, pill bottles should be recycled to be used again, saving natural resources and reducing carbon emissions from making new plastics.
+Instead of throwing pill bottles in the trash and filling landfills, you should recycle pill bottles, saving natural resources and reducing carbon emissions from making new plastics.

 The difficulty with pill bottles is that you cannot always recycle pill bottles yourself.
 Curbside recycling services cannot recycle orange, standard prescription bottles because of the type of plastic they are made from.
 However, other recycling options are available.

-The small size of pill bottles adds an additional challenge.
+The small size of pill bottles adds a challenge.
 Most municipal recycling centers use a sorting machine called a trommel.
 A trommel is a large cylinder that rotates to remove small contaminates from a recycling stream.
-Small items that fall through holes in the machine are too small to recycle and are thrown away.
+Small items that fall through holes in the machine are too small to recycle and recyclers will throw them away.

 How to Recycle Pill Bottles